 There is always a risk when manual data is involved.
 So, when implementing smart manufacturing solutions, one of the primary aims should be to reduce manual interventions in data capture, storage, and updating.

 However, it is not always possible to eliminate all manual data processes.
-In these situations, steps should be taken to minimize the risks that manual data intervention creates.
+In these situations, steps should be taken to minimise the risks that manual data intervention creates.

 For example, providing pre-defined dropdown menus to limit the options when operators are inputting data.
 Data integrity training for operators is also beneficial.